5 FACTS ABOUT BATH FOR SLEEP

 2. Touch teaches calm before the brain can understand it.

-In the first 100 days, your baby’s brain makes over a million neural connections per second — the fastest growth period in our entire life.
-This window shapes how they process safety, connection, and regulation.
-Bath time delivers two non-negotiables: skin support and sleep readiness.
-There’s a right way to build both and it will set you up for infancy.
+In the first 100 days, your baby’s brain makes over a million neural connections per second—the fastest growth period in life.
+This window shapes how they experience safety, connection, and regulation.
+Touch is their most developed sense, and more touch means more safety and stability—which is why nights feel harder than days.
+From a newborn’s perspective, low touch triggers survival.
+Our Bath for Sleep delivers two non‑negotiables through high touch: skin support and sleep readiness.
+Building both with intention sets the foundation for regulated, restful infancy.

 3. Better sleep - naturally

-Predictable cues — visuals, timing, transitions, textures — keep the body in a parasympathetic state, the foundation for sleep.
+Predictable cues — visuals, timing, transitions, textures — keep the body in a parasympathetic state (rest and digest), the foundation for sleep.
 Babies aren’t born with a circadian rhythm; they learn it through repeated, sensory patterns.
 Over time, bath becomes their body’s first language for rest: You’re safe.
 You can let go.
+Focus on the process and trust the outcome.

 4. High-nurture cultures use bath to cue sleep followed by co-sleep